Bearwaves/eos4j/README.md

 The goal is for eos4j to implement the entirety of the EOS SDK, but it isn't quite there yet.
 At the time of writing, the following are implemented.

+Releasing is implemented as methods on returned classes, rather than as a function.

 ### Platform interface

 - Create and release